Estimating the mass of galactic components using machine learning algorithms: The Data

-where barred symbols represent the mean values and $S_{X,Y}$ is the standard deviation.
-When this quotient is $r_{X,Y} = \pm 1$, we have a perfect positive (negative) correlation, whereas for $r_{X,Y} = 0$, parameters are not correlated at all.
+where barred symbols represent the mean values and $S_{X,y}$ is the standard deviation.
+When this quotient is $r_{X,y} = \pm 1$, we have a perfect positive (negative) correlation, whereas for $r_{X,y} = 0$, the parameters are not correlated at all.

-In Figure \ref{fig: features}, the correlation matrix illustrates how the features contribute to the algorithm's predictions.
+In Figure \ref{fig: features}, the correlation matrix illustrates how the features contribute to the algorithm's predictions. {For completeness, the mass of the bulge and the mass of the central black hole $M_{\text{bh}}$ have been included to analyse the whole set of masses of the mock catalogue}.
 The matrix displays the absolute values of Pearson's correlation ratio, focusing solely on the strength of the correlation parameter.
 As anticipated, $M_{\star}$ exhibits a high correlation with the magnitudes, particularly with the z and i bands, corresponding to the infrared and near-infrared regions of the spectrum, respectively.
 Observationally, the determination of luminous mass is significantly influenced by dust, with emissions in the optical band experiencing reddening.
-Conversely, this effect is negligible in the near-infrared \citep{Tully_1998}.
-On the other hand, $M_{\text{disk}}$ shows less correlation with the magnitudes compared to $M_{\star}$ and exhibits a weak relation with the remaining quantities.
+Conversely, this effect is negligible in the near infrared \citep{Tully_1998}.
+On the other hand, $M_{\text{disk}}$ shows less correlation with the magnitudes compared with $M_{\star}$ and exhibits a weak relation with the remaining quantities.
 Furthermore, $M_{\text{tot}}$ exhibits a strong correlation with $M_{\star}$ due to the HAM relation implemented in the mock catalogues.
-The correlation between $M_{\text{tot}}$ and $V_{\text{max}}$, which encapsulates information about the dynamics of all components, surpasses that of other masses.
-Notably, the correlations with $M_{\text{disk}}$ are weak, suggesting that the dark matter component influences the stellar component as a whole rather than each component individually.
+The correlation between $M_{\text{tot}}$ and $v_{\text{max}}$, which encapsulates information about the dynamics of all components, surpasses that of other masses.
+Notably, the correlations with $M_{\text{disk}}$ are weak, suggesting that the dark matter component influences the stellar component as a whole rather than each component individually. {Regarding $M_{\text{bulge}}$, this quantity is less correlated with the magnitudes than $M_{\text{disk}}$; instead, it is more linked to $M_{\text{bh}}$.
+This last one also shows a strong correlation with $M_{\text{tot}}$ and a weak link with the rest of the features.
+From here, we define our features as the more correlated ones, that is, the magnitudes, the masses $M_{\text{disk}}$, $M_{\star}$, $M_{\text{tot}}$ and, additionally, $v_{\text{max}}$, in agreement with Table \ref{tab: features}.}